10. Containers

 4. Mounts the job directory into the container as /scratch for Docker containers and as /srv for Apptainer/Singularity containers

-5. Container will run a job specific script created by PegasusLite that does the following:
+6. Container will run a job specific script created by PegasusLite that does the following:

-1. Figures the appropriate Pegasus worker to use in the container if not already installed
+1. Figures the appropriate Pegasus worker to use in the container if not already installed.

-2. Sets up the job environment to use including transfer and setup of any credentials transferred as part of PegasusLite
+2. Sets up the job environment to use including transfer and setup of any credentials transferred as part of PegasusLite.

 4. Launches the user application using pegasus-kickstart.

-6. Optionally, shuts down the container (only applicable for Docker containers)
+7. Optionally, shuts down the container (only applicable for Docker containers)

-7. Ships out the output data to the staging site
+8. Ships out the output data to the staging site

-8. Cleans up the directory on the worker node
+9. Cleans up the directory on the worker node

 Note

-In versions of Pegasus >= 4.9.1 the transfers are handled from within the container, and thus container recipes require some extra attention.
+Since in this case, the transfers are handled from within the container, and thus container recipes require some extra attention.
 A Dockerfile example that prepares a container for GridFTP transfers is provided below.

 In this example there are three sections.